kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **env-file**

-Optional parameter that allows you to provide path to the file with environment variables which loads in the build
+Optional parameter to provide a path to the file with environment variables that loads in the build.

 Default: **''**